sandro-salzmann/sandro-salzmann/README.md

 ### Hi there!
 I'm Sandro 😊

-**I love crafting cool stuff for the web and making it both gorgeous and user-friendly.**
+**I love crafting software for the web (and beyond) that people actually enjoy, and making it both gorgeous and user-friendly.**

 Here's a bit about me!
 I...

-... 🎂 am 23 years old.
+... 🎂 am 25 years old.

-... 💜 **really** like everything Typescript, React, Prisma, TRPC and Tailwind.
+... 💜 **really** like working with Symfony and (modern) PHP, React Router, TypeScript, React, Prisma, tRPC and Tailwind.

-... ❤️ also like Symfony, Firebase, Node.JS, Clean Code & Clean Architecture and Docker.
+... ❤️ also like Tauri, Firebase, Clean Code & Clean Architecture and Containerization.

+... 🤖 work with Claude on most things I do.
+AI-assisted, not vibe-coded 😊

-... 📚 want to deep dive into Remix/RRv7(/Reverb? :D ) always keep my mind open in the ever-evolving world of the wide web.
+... 📚 want to deep dive into Remix v3 & always keep my mind open in the ever-evolving world of the wide web.

 ... 🧀 come from Switzerland.